 Corporate Christmas Parties are one of my specialties.
-If you are the one in charge, this can be a scary proposition -- you have to pick the right entertainer or it will be you who everyone blames when it bombs.
+If you are the one in charge, this can be a scary proposition -- you have to pick the right entertainer or it will be you who gets blamed when it bombs.

 I have done many Christmas parties over the years for companies such as Ricard Pernod, Crossland Construction, Zero Mountain, Crescent Hotel, Furniture Factory Outlet, AES, Arvest, and P&G.